khakhalin/notes/00_words_to_lookup.md

 * p261 - another whole chapter.
 Model averaging, max likelihood, some Bayesian inference, more bootstrapping, the EM algorithm (Expectation-Maximization), Gibbs samping, bagging, MCMC

 **Deep Learning:**
+* Why rotate pictures (augmentation) if we can just enforce rotationally-symmetric kernels.
+Is it possible?
+Is it desirable?
-* What's so eager about eager mode
+* What's so eager about eager mode, and why people like it?
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Word2vec - how does it work?
 And does it come pretrained or what?
 * residual blocks - why are they even a good idea?
 What's the deal here?
 How can it possibly help?